PenFed Credit Union launches Financial Education Resource Center

 About PenFed Credit Union

-Established in 1935, Pentagon Federal Credit Union (PenFed) is America’s second-largest federal credit union, serving 2.4 million members worldwide with over $28 billion in assets.
-PenFed Credit Union offers market-leading certificates, checking, credit cards, personal loans, mortgages, auto loans, student loans, and a wide range of other financial services.
-Our mission is to empower members of our community to achieve their financial well-being.
+Established in 1935, Pentagon Federal Credit Union (PenFed) is America’s second-largest federal credit union, serving 2.9 million members worldwide with $35.3 billion in assets.
+PenFed Credit Union offers market-leading certificates, checking, credit cards, personal loans, mortgages, auto loans, student loans, and a wide range of other financial services with members’ interests always in mind.
 PenFed Credit Union is federally insured by the NCUA and is an Equal Housing Lender.
 To learn more about PenFed Credit Union, visit PenFed.org, like us on Facebook and follow us @PenFed on Twitter.
 Interested in working for PenFed?
 Check us out on LinkedIn.
 We are proud to be an Equal Employment Opportunity Employer.